intel/dffml/docs/arch/alice/discussion/0023/reply_0050.md

           - There are JWS signing inputs which are needed
           - Irakli Gozalighvili: You could derive JWT form out of data to be signed, then just sign with other key?
           - JOT (aka JWT) and UCAN are strikingly similar but incompatible
+            - Key ordering, key duplication, whitespace (all permitted by the JWT spec)
+              - We're
 - IPLD structure ideally would not generate the JWT to sign
   - We are moving to proofs
-  - Brois: "SIWE is attempting to standardize and get this into all wallet clients"
+  - Boris: "SIWE is attempting to standardize and get this into all wallet clients"
+  - If you go from IPLD to JWT you can deterministically generate
+    - If you can't deterministically generate with JWT you can do with CBOR